-Let the soft waves of the Caribbean wash your worries away.
+Let the soft waves of the Caribbean rock you into complete relaxation.

 La Poza del Obispo

-In the town of Arecibo, right next to the old lighthouse, is a place that forces you to disconnect from everyday life and engage with your surroundings.
-La Poza del Obispo beach may be small in size, but limestone rocks prevent the tide from rising, creating a natural pool of calm water.
-This gorgeous beach is ideal for families to spend the day having fun with the kids on the golden sand and clear waters.
+Tucked beneath a historic lighthouse in the northern town of Arecibo is a place that forces you to disconnect from everyday life and engage with your surroundings.
+La Poza del Obispo beach may be small in size, but a natural phenomenon makes it a must-visit: limestone rocks that surround the beach prevent the tide from rising, creating a natural pool of calm water.
+This relaxing beach is ideal for families with kids to spend the day splashing around in the clear waters and golden sand.

 Keep in mind that while there is a spacious parking lot, there are no businesses around, so you will have to bring your supplies for a day of sunbathing and swimming.

 This quiet, off-the-beaten-path beach is in Aguadilla, a town along Puerto Rico’s dreamy northwest coast.
-The first thing you’ll notice about this secluded location is the impressive white karst walls that make up its distinctive landscape.
-Besides adding to the beautiful postcard-ready setting, these “cave-like” hollow spaces double as shelter from the sun.
+The first thing you’ll notice about Peña Blanca is the impressive white karst walls that make up its distinctive landscape.
+Besides adding to the beautiful, postcard-ready setting, these cave-like hollow spaces double as shelter from the sun or an enclave for quiet meditation.
 You can also hang up a hammock between palm trees or throw a towel on the sand to enjoy the tropical breeze.

-There is a varied and active marine life beneath the water, so it is recommended to bring snorkel gear with you so you can observe turtles, fish, and more.
-During the winter, the beach becomes a haven for surfers, so it is best to visit between May and August when the waters are calmest.
+There is varied and active marine life beneath the water, so it is recommended to bring snorkel gear with you to observe turtles, fish, and more.
+The beach becomes a haven for surfers during the winter, so if it's relaxation you're after, it's best to visit between May and August when the waters are calmest.

 Although there is not much shade, you can find shelter from the sun along the hollow entrances in the cliff or under a palm tree.
-On the west side of the beach, there is a large cave, perfect for private walks and #NoFilterNeeded photo ops.
+There is a large cave on the west side of the beach, perfect for private walks and #NoFilterNeeded photo ops.
 Playa Pastillo is the kind of spot to bring a beach chair and a book, or a towel to sunbathe, but it is not recommended for swimming.
-It is most accessible during the summer, when the northern tides are at their lowest.
+It is most accessible during the summer when the northern tides are at their lowest.

 Popular, yet never crowded, you can find Playa Caracas (formerly Red Beach) on the island of Vieques.
-It is one of the beaches with easy access inside the National Wildlife refuge in Vieques and it boasts some of the most astonishing scenery on the island, with dramatic rock formations carpeted by lush vegetation.
+It is one of the beaches with easy access inside the Vieques National Wildlife Refuge, and it boasts some of the most astonishing scenery on the island, with dramatic rock formations carpeted by lush vegetation.

-The diamond-dust soft sand blends in harmony with the intense turquoise waters where you can do a little boogie boarding, swim, or simply float.
+The soft, diamond-dust sand blends harmoniously with the intense turquoise waters, where you can do a little boogie boarding, swim, or simply float.
 There are lifeguards on duty, making Caracas ideal for families with children.
 There are a few gazebos around the beach, and although there are no bathrooms on-site, you can visit the ones at the entrance of the refuge.

 Isla Caja de Muertos

-Although the beaches’ proper name is Playa Pelícano, it is known as Caja de Muertos, which is the name of the nature reserve where it is located.
-Dubbed as one of the Top Enchanting Attractions in Puerto Rico, the sanctuary is home to a diversity of fauna and flora you can spend the day relishing in.
+Although the beach's proper name is Playa Pelícano, it is known as Caja de Muertos, which is the name of the nature reserve where it is located.
+This tiny island just off the coast of Ponce has been dubbed one of the Top Enchanting Attractions in Puerto Rico, and the sanctuary is home to a diversity of fauna and flora you can spend the day relishing in.
 Besides making the most of a tranquil day at the beach, you can also hike to the island’s lighthouse and do some birdwatching while you’re there.

 Commonly known as Playa Sucia, this beach is one of Cabo Rojo’s most popular beaches.
-The breathtaking views of the lighthouse and the surrounding cliffs complement the sounds of the gentle waves crashing in the shore.
-As part of Cabo Rojo’s nature reserve, you’ll find striking landscapes and plenty of sand to lay down.
+The breathtaking views of the lighthouse and the surrounding cliffs complement the sounds of the gentle waves crashing on the shore.
+As part of Cabo Rojo’s nature reserve, you’ll find striking landscapes and plenty of sand to recline on.